flutter/website/src/content/get-started/flutter-for/compose-devs.md

 ### Styling buttons

 In **Compose**, you modify the colors of a button using the `colors` property.
-If left unmodified, they will use the defaults from the current theme.
+If left unmodified, they use the defaults from the current theme.

 ```kotlin